 For more details visit the WBJEE Exam Preparation.

 The West Bengal Joint Entrance Examination (WBJEE) adheres to a well-defined exam pattern which helps in evaluating students' knowledge and aptitude for undergraduate engineering and technology programmes.
 The test pattern is objective in nature, with multiple-choice questions (MCQs) serving as the primary format.
-The marking scheme is different for each category, with Categories 1 and 2 having negative markings for incorrect answers.
+The marking scheme is different for each category, with Categories 1,2&3 having negative markings for incorrect answers.
 The WBJEE exam pattern was designed to test a candidate's understanding of basic concepts, problem-solving skills, and application of knowledge in mathematics, physics, and chemistry.
 It seeks to provide candidates with an accurate and comprehensive evaluation of their skills so they can be accepted to West Bengal's esteemed engineering colleges and universities.

 For more details visit the WBJEE Exam Pattern.